scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc721-nft-bridge.md

 # ERC721 NFT Bridge

-## Deposit ERC721 tokens from Goerli
+## Deposit ERC721 tokens from L1

-NFT bridging from Goerli to Scroll Alpha is done via the `L1ERC721Gateway` contract instead of using a router.
-The contract address is deployed on Scroll Alpha at `0x1C441Dfc5C2eD7A2AA8636748A664E59CB029157`.
-Similarly to bridging ERC20 tokens, we use the `depositERC721` function to send tokens to Scroll Alpha, and we can later retrieve them back to Goerli using `withdrawERC721` on the `L2ERC721Gateway` contract deployed on Scroll.
+NFT bridging from L1 to L2 is done via the `L1ERC721Gateway` contract instead of using a router.
+Similarly to bridging ERC20 tokens, we use the `depositERC721` function to send tokens to L2, and we can later retrieve them back to L1 using `withdrawERC721` on the `L2ERC721Gateway` contract deployed on L2.

-NFT contracts on both Goerli and Scroll must be launched and connected through the Gateways to enable bridging.
+NFT contracts on both L1 and l2 must be launched and connected through the Gateways to enable bridging.
 This means deposit and withdraw transactions will revert if a contract on either L1 or L2 is missing or not mapped through the `updateTokenMapping` function.

 {% hint style="info" %}
 **`depositERC721`** is a payable function.
 The amount of ETH sent to this function will be used to pay for L2 fees.
 If the amount is not enough, the transaction will not be sent.
 All excess eth will be sent back to the sender. `0.00001 ETH` should be more than enough to process a token deposit.